iverase/index_and_search_geo_points/README.md

 The static tree is a complete binary tree with a configurable maximum number of points per leaf nodes (it must be bigger than 1).
-The tree does not have any pointer between the nodes and relays on the properties of a complete binary tree for navigating the structure.
+The tree does not have any pointer between the nodes and relays on the properties of a complete binary tree for navigating the hierarchy.
 It holds the following data structures:

-* A sorted array of points (documents): All documents belonging to a node are group together.
+* A sorted array of points (documents): All documents belonging to a leaf node are group together.
 The size of the array is the number of indexed points.
-* A sorted array of bounding boxes: Allows to get the bounding box of a tree node by node id.
+* A sorted array of bounding boxes: It allows to get the bounding box of a tree node by node id.
 The size of the array is the number of nodes in the tree.

 This implementation uses a bulk loading mechanism to build the tree that requires only three passes of the input points.
 One for sorting